 - Social Conscious: If Alexander Graham Bell, Henry Ford, or Steve Jobs had listened to those around them, we wouldn’t have experienced the world changing inventions they brought forth.
 Read the biography of any successful entrepreneur, inventor, business or political leader and you are likely to find stories of being shunned by the majority of the general public because their ideas (and actions) don’t conform to what everyone else is doing.
 If you are too worried about what others think, you will never pursue or even set goals that move you out of your comfort zone.

-I recommend the CEOs I advise to include the following in their daily activities.
+I advise CEOs to include the following in their daily activities:

 - Start your day considering your goals.
 What are you striving to achieve that keeps you pressing forward?
 Don’t worry about setting boundaries and stop writing the same goals every day.
 Write what comes to mind; Write what invigorates you.